 An additional feature, called Lost Mode, appeared with iOS 6, enabling users to mark their missing iPhones as lost.

 The iCloud photo library automatically uploads any photo or video the user takes to the iCloud.
 Users can access their files from an iPhone, iPad, iPod Touch, Apple TV, Mac or PC, or on the iCloud website.
 This feature requires an internet connection.

 Users can automatically back up their iPhones and iPads to the iCloud mobile service daily when the screen is locked and the device is connected to Wi-Fi and a power source.
 Users can also back their data up manually and restore data from an iCloud backup.

-Users can save downloads -- including purchases from the iTunes store, the iBooks store and the App Store -- in a digital locker and enable automatic synchronization on other devices, or they can do so manually.
+Users can save downloads -- including purchases from the App Store -- in a digital locker and enable automatic synchronization on other devices, or they can do so manually.

-The file hosting service lets users store all of their files in iCloud and access them from any iOS device, Mac or PC.
+The file hosting service lets users store all of their files in iCloud and access them from any device where they're signed in.

-On a Mac, users can opt to have any files they saved in their Documents folder automatically saved to iCloud Drive.
-On an iOS device, files will appear automatically in the built-in iCloud Drive app.
+On a Mac, users can opt to have any files they saved in their Desktop & Documents Folders automatically saved to iCloud Drive.
+On iPhones, iPads and iPod Touches, files will appear automatically in the built-in iCloud Drive app.

 Users get 5 GB of storage for free.
-The iCloud service also offers paid storage plans.
-Customers can purchase 50 GB of storage for $0.99 per month.
-200 GB of storage costs $2.99 per month and 2 TB of storage costs $9.99 per month.
+For more storage, customers can upgrade to iCloud+ and choose from three storage plans.
+Prices vary from country to country, but in the United States, 50 GB of storage costs $0.99 per month, 200 GB of storage costs $2.99 per month and 2 TB of storage costs $9.99 per month.